HewlettPackard/ansible-ilorest-role/README.md

 `ansible-playbook restart_server.yml -v`

-`ansible_main.yml` is the updated playbook.

 ## Module

 The example modules provided here are based off the example scripts in the [python-ilorest-library](https://github.com/HewlettPackard/python-ilorest-library/).
 These are run through local login, thus ensuring playbooks will work for every assigned server without issue.

-Due to the nature of ansible, and the need for modules to be self-contained, we have to integrate the contents of `_restobject.py` and `_redfishobject.py` into our module first.

-Additionally, we need the boilerplate code from `ansible.module_tils.basic`:
+we need the boilerplate code from `ansible.module_tils.basic`:

 ```
 from ansible.module_utils.basic import AnsibleModule